fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/First_Lessons_Forewords.rst.txt

    the excitation signal of your choice.
 A Gaussian pulse is the standard here, as it provides a broadband signal without discontinuous jumps, which may create numerical problems.
-Once the frequency response is obtained, linear circuit tools can analyze their behaviors under other inputs, so there's no loss of generality.
-Once the simulation is started, the electric or magnetic fields at the cells around the excitation port is filled with initial values which are then evolved over time.
+Once the frequency response is obtained, linear circuit tools can analyze circuit behaviors under other inputs, so there's no loss of generality.
+Once the simulation is started, the electric or magnetic fields at the cells around the excitation port is filled with initial values, which are then evolved over time.

 4. **Boundary Conditions**: Furthermore, since the simulation box has a finite size,